ooni/jafar/README.md

 Jafar is composed of modules.
 Each modules is controllable via flags.

-## module: pktinjector
+## module: iptables

-This module sniffs packets on one or more interfaces.
-Use `-pktinjector-interface`, possibly multiple times, to specify which interface(s) to use.
-Otherwise, we'll pick all interfaces with an assigned IPv4 different from `127.0.0.1`.
+This module use iptables rules to drop or reject packets.
+The `-iptables-drop <ip|string>` flag adds a rule that drops packets.
+If the argument is an `ip`, then packets having that IP as destination are dropped.
+Otherwise, we drop packets containing `<string>`.

-The `-pktinjector-rst <value>` flag adds a rule such that we will inject a RST segment whenever we see `<value>` inside an outgoing TCP segment query.
+The `iptables-rst <value>` rule is similar except that it sends a RST segment to forcibly terminate a specifc flow.

 ## module: resolver